-The following section addresses progress on each of the corrective actions.
-The assessment is limited to the corrective actions established by the Board and the associated requirements in the EITI Standard.
-The assessment follows the guidance outlined in the Validation Guide.
+6 See: https://eiti.org/sites/default/files/documents/plan de accion eiti peru 2016- 2018.pdf assessment follows the guidance outlined in the Validation Guide9.
 While undertaking this assessment, the International Secretariat has also considered whether there is a need to review additional requirements, i.e. those assessed as "satisfactory progress" or "beyond" in the 2016 Validation.
-While these requirements have not been comprehensively assessed, in the International Secretariat's view there is no evidence to suggest http://eitiperu.minem.gob.pe/documentos/Documento%20complementario%20a%20las%20acciones%20correctivas%201ra%20Validaci%C3%B3n%20EITI.pdf
+While these requirements have not been comprehensively assessed, in the International Secretariat's view there is no evidence to suggest progress has fallen below the required standard and no additional issues that warrant consideration by the EITI Board.